chastitywhiterose/Chad/Chad-git-commands.md

 `git clone https://github.com/chastitywhiterose/Chad.git`

 However, I can now add, commit, and push to update my repository without having to access the website from my web browser!
+Although I am still new to using git, it seems convenient once I know the commands I must learn to use.